ordina-jworks/ordina-jworks.github.io/_posts/2017-12-20-Virtual-Reality.md

 The years to come will bring even more advancements to the wonderful world of virtual, augmented and mixed realities.
 A lot of things are still shaping up and being developed, ever improving on earlier versions.
 A lot of solutions and standards are still being figured out.
-Which means now is a great time for us to try stuff out, and get a feel for the technology, whilst preparing and working on proof of concept applications.
+Which means that now is a great time for us to try stuff out, and get a feel for the technology, whilst preparing and working on proof of concept applications.